 Drones are allowed in Cambodia, and there are no other rules for general use.
 However, in some areas, there are significant restrictions on the use of multicopters.

-In the capital, Phnom Penh, you need a special permit for the ascent of a drone.
-This step was introduced after a German with his copter flew over the Royal Palace.
+In the capital, Phnom Penh, you need a special permit for flying a drone.
+This step was introduced after a German flew his copter over the Royal Palace.

-Also, if you want to fly to the landmark of Cambodia – Angkor Wat or Siem Reap – you also need permission.
+Also, if you want to fly at the main landmark of Cambodia – Angkor Wat or Siem Reap – you also need permission.
 To my knowledge you need permits from the following authorities:

 - Cinema and Cultural Diffusion Department